 The Deaf and Hard of Hearing

 Disability Management Services assists managers/supervisors and deaf/hard of hearing applicants and employees in the interactive process to explore and implement effective communication accommodations.
-Please contact Disability Management Coordinator Melissa Wells (languages: English and ASL).
+Please contact Disability Management Coordinators Melissa Wells (languages: English and ASL) or Jeanette Richards (languages: English and ASL).

 What is American Sign Language?